AutoResearch/autora/docs/contribute/index.md

 ## Style Guide

+### Code

 In general, AutoRA follows the [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).
 We particularly encourage the following conventions:
 - Snake case for variables and modules: `example_name`, `example_module.py`
 - Camel case for class names: `ExampleClass`
 - Camel case with spaces for Jupyter notebooks: `Example Notebook.ipynb`

+### Documentation

-We also encourage a strong form of title case for headings in documentation — that is, for all titles and subtitles, capitalization of the first letter of each word: This Is An Example Title
+For documenation, AutoRA adheres to the maxim, "Everything should be made as simple as possible, but no simpler."
+That is, we strive to make our documenation clear and comprehensive, but as concise and digestible as possible.
+We also encourage formatting and hyperlinking that facilitate understanding and make navigation of the docs intuitive.
+Finally, we encourage a strong form of title case for headings — that is, for all titles and subtitles, the first letter of each word should be capitalized, such as in the following example: This Is An Example Title

 ## Module contributions